 That night the British head-quarters and vanguard were at Flores de Avila, but the enemy were quite out of sight.
-'How they get on their troops at such a rate I cannot conceive,' wrote Wellington, 'but they left this about two in the morning, and they will arrive in Valladolid to-morrow 2.'
-He gave up all attempt at close or rapid pursuit on the 25th, reporting to Lord Bathurst, 'I find the troops so much fatigued by the battle and their previous and subsequent marches, and the enemy have got so far before our infantry, that I halted this day, and have sent on only the light eavalry and guerrillas.'
-After this there was no prospect of doing any further harm to Clausel, or of scattering his demoralized army before it had time to recover its cohesion.
-'This does not look like the quick advance following up a great victory,' wrote a critical dragoon 3, 'and I think they will be let off too easily.
-The peasants report them as in a dreadful state: all their cavalry, except a few for their rearguard, is employed in earrying their sick.'
-It may be taken for certain that a general of the Napoleonic school
+'How they get on their troops at such a rate I cannot conceive,' wrote Wellington, 'but they left this about two in the morning, and they will arrive in Valladolid to-morrow 2.
+He gave up al attempt at close or rapid pursuit on the 25th, reporting to Lord Bathurst, 'I find the troops so much fatigued by the battle and their previous and subsequent marches, and the enemy hav got so far before our infantry, that I halted this day, and hav sent on only the light cavalry and guerrillas.'
+After this ther was no prospect of doing any further harm to Clausel, or c scattering his demoralized army before it had time to recove its cohesion.
+'This does not look like the quick advance following up a great victory,' wrote a critical dragoon3, 'an I think they will be let off too easily.
+The peasants report them as in a dreadful state: all their cavalry, except a fer for their rearguard, is employed in carrying their sick.'
+It ma be taken for certain that a general of the Napoleonic school would have urged on his cavalry at all costs-there was plenty of it, and none save Le Marchant's and Bock's brigades had suffered any serious loss.
+Nor can it be doubted that such a hunt would have been richly rewarded by captures.
+Clausel wrote on the 25th that he could only rally 22,000 men 1; and as some 48,000 had fought at Salamanca, and the actual losses seem to have been about 14,000, it is clear that he must be allowing for over 12,000 stragglers and unarmed fugitives-whom an active pursuit might have swept up.